tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The context_value used for the exporter is empty (zero length) for all four values.
 There is no need to include additional context information at this stage since the application-supplied context is included in the authenticator itself.
 The length of the exported value is equal to the length of the output of the hash function selected in TLS for the pseudorandom function (PRF).
 Exported authenticators cannot be used with cipher suites that do not use the TLS PRF and have not defined a hash function for this purpose.
 This hash is referred to as the authenticator hash.

-Let's rephrase this as "Exported Authenticators MUST NOT be generated or accepted on connectons not using the extended master secret {{!RFC7627}}
+Exported Authenticators MUST NOT be generated or accepted on connections not using the extended master secret {{!RFC7627}}
 extension, to avoid key synchronization attacks", to be very explicit about the prohibited behavior.